Affiliate Disclosure

 3. Bauer 6" DA — Cheapest Capable DA

-Harbor Freight’s budget DA is a cult favourite for the money.
+Harbor Freight’s budget DA is a cult favorite for the money.
 Pros: cheapest capable machine, surprisingly good.
 Cons: build feels budget; shorter warranty and more vibration.

 4. Rupes LHR15 Mark III — Premium / Pro